 The HVAC Technology Program at Galveston College is designed to provide hands-on training on the same equipment used by business and industry.
-In addition, this program is designed to provide the students with the necessary skills required to become a state-licensed independent business owner/contractor or for employment in the industry as a technician in residential, commercial, and/or industrial air conditioning, refrigeration, and heating.
+In addition, this program is designed to provide the students with the necessary skills required to become a state-licensed Technician, and EPA Certification, for employment in the industry as a technician in residential, commercial, and/or industrial air conditioning, refrigeration, and heating.